 Since 1950, the only two Phillies with longer streaks were Bobby Abreu in 2005 and Chase Utley in 2008.

-But Wednesday brings a new challenge for Hoskins: the knuckleballer Dickey.
+But Tuesday brings a new challenge for Hoskins: knuckleballer R.A.
+Dickey.

 There are few knucklers in today's game so Hoskins has never seen someone like Dickey, who throws his knuckleball with more velocity than most.

 Dickey (8-8, 4.06) has shut down the Phillies twice this season, allowing one earned run in 14 innings with 16 strikeouts.
 Against all other teams, he has a 4.40 ERA.

 The Phillies newest to the majors have not fared well against Dickey.
 Combined, Phillies rookies this season and second-year player Tommy Joseph are 1 for 15 off Dickey with five strikeouts.

 3. Leiter chasing an opportunity

 With all the uncertainty in the Phillies' starting rotation moving forward, Mark Leiter Jr. has a chance to pitch his way toward a spot on the staff over these final five weeks.